LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

 ### Overview
 `when_all` combines a set of *non-void* `senders`, returning a `sender` that, on success, completes with the combined values of all incoming `sender`s.
+To make usage simpler, `when_all` is restricted to `typed_sender`s that each send only a single possible value type.

 Signature:
 ```cpp